Joe-Collins-1986/travel-app/README.md

    * Build notifications with a link for user when there is an admin response to their Site Update comments.
    * Increase map from Europe to World.
    * Link booking sites.
-   * Enhance AWS security protocals to allow site to have a wallet for passports and boarding cards.
+   * Enhance AWS security protocols to allow site to have a wallet for passports and boarding cards.
    * Option advertisement space on site for travel companies.

    <br>